gochaos-app/isaac/README.md

 ```

-File (only includes prompts and answers) get saved in working directory and is named `prompts.json`
+Especial command `sys.save` saves the history (only includes prompts and answers) located in the working directory and is named `prompts.json`

 In prompt mode, you can use isaac to made a simple query and get a response